 That’s when we decided to switch to Nginx for most of our projects, regardless of the user load.
 Now, we use Apache only in very rare cases, when we have to work on projects that have already been developed with this server technology by other teams.

 Even though Apache has been the number one choice in web servers for years, now it is losing its position to the new rival.
 Nginx by far out beats Apache in making websites faster and handling high loads.

 Not every project we work on comes with a high load challenge, however, we use Nginx most of the time anyway.
 It allows us to faster meet the Google Page Speed requirements without additional configurations and upgrades.
 And Nginx makes us prepared for when our websites do encounter peak traffic.
 Throughout dozens of projects, we cannot name any disadvantages to it.

 Co-author: Sergey Opanasenko, Co-Founder of Greenice.
-Together with his business partner, Sergey oversees the agency operations and cares for the wellbeing of the team.
-Former programmer, he is known for his critical thinking and problem-solving skills, as well as passion for technology.
+Together with his business partner, Sergey oversees the agency operations and cares for the well-being of the team.
+Former programmer, he is known for his critical thinking and problem-solving skills, as well as a passion for technology.
 Also a loving husband and father.

 Get a cost estimate for your custom website!